-Note that in an HEVC program stream, it is possible to deliver PQ-related metadata (ST 2086, CLL) in the SEI even when HLG is signaled as the transfer function.
-At this time, that practice is not referenced in any current standard, thus it should be avoided or employed with caution.
+Note that delivery of a UHD HDR program, encoded with HEVC, it is possible to encode the PQ-related metadata (ST 2086, CLL) in a SEI message event though HLG is signaled as the transfer function.
+At this time, that practice is not defined in any current standard, and thus it should be avoided or employed with caution due to unexpected behavior by the consumer displays.

-8.3.1.2 HLG10 to PO10
+8.3.1.2 HLG10 to PQ10

-It is possible that Live programs are produced in HLG10 in Foundation UHD; however, some service providers may favor PQ10 delivery making it necessary to convert HLG10 encoded content into PQ10.
-This conversion can be accomplished with a static or programmable LUT prior to encoding.
-It must be considered that this conversion involves translation from a scene-referred relative signal to a display-referred absolute signal.
-As such, a target peak luminance needs to be preset as part of the LUT conversion function.
-At the time of this writing, grading monitors typically have a peak brightness of 1,000 nits so that value may be used; i.e., the maximum value of the HLG signal would map to the PQ value of 1,000 nits.
+It is possible that Live programs may be produced in HLG10 (a Foundation UHD format); however, some service providers may favor PQ10 delivery making it necessary to convert HLG10 encoded content into PQ10.
+This conversion can be accomplished with a static or programmable 3D LUT prior to encoding.
+Note that this conversion involves a translation from a scene-referred relative signal (HLG10) to a display-referred absolute signal (PQ10).
+As such, a target peak luminance needs to be established as part of the LUT conversion function.
+ITU-R Report BT.2390 recommends using a nominal peak luminance of 1,000 cd/m2, so that value may be used; i.e., the nominal peak value of the HLG signal (100% HLG) would map to the PQ value of 1,000 cd/m2.
+HLG10 production signal flows should preserve overshoot levels above nominal video range (up to 1810 cd/m2 white) with an HLG10 overall system gamma of 1.2 (EBU R 103, "Video signal tolerance in Digital Television Systems [106]).